RPLawrence/URU-MOSS-Shard-Helpers/README.md

 pack-python.pl  - generate a stock python.pak and appropriate manifest.

-secure-SDL.pl   - Secure the SDL files and generate a appropriate manifest.
+secure-SDL.pl   - Secure the SDL files and generate appropriate manifest.

 moss1.ps1 - Powershell script that generates 'auth' and 'game' server files and deposits them on the server.